souvikinator/notion-to-md/docs/notion-to-md/content/docs/v4/concepts/configuration.md

 - **rename**: A mapping of original property names to new names.
 For example, `{ "Created time": "date" }` will rename the "Created time" property to "date" in the output.

-- **transform**: A mapping where keys are property names and values are functions `(property, allProperties) => string`.
-These functions receive the Notion property object and all page properties, returning a transformed string value for the frontmatter.
+- **transform**: A mapping where keys are property names and values are functions `(property: NotionPageProperty, allProperties: NotionPageProperties) => string`.
+These functions receive the Notion property object and all page properties, and it should return a transformed string value for the frontmatter.
 Useful for formatting dates, generating slugs, etc.

 - **defaults**: Default values for properties that might be missing.
 These values will be used if the corresponding property doesn't exist or is empty.